ShijunYou-Econ/homepage/research.md

 progress:
   - title: Work in Progress
-    description: <>"Effects of Medical Cannabidiols Legalization on Labor Market."  (with Shin-Yi Chou and Wei Fu)</>
+    description: </>"Effects of Medical Cannabidiols Legalization on Labor Market."  (with Shin-Yi Chou and Wei Fu)</>
     numbering: 1
   - title: Work in Progress
-    description: <>"Racial Diversity and Prosocial Behaviors."  (with Shin-Yi Chou and Wei Fu)</>
+    description: </>"Racial Diversity and Prosocial Behaviors."  (with Shin-Yi Chou and Wei Fu)</>
     numbering: 2

 ---